Purdue-CS193/homework-0-andrea-navarra/index.md

-# Andrea Navarra'a first CS193 Homework
+# Andrea Navarra's first CS193 Homework

 - I am learning useful things that will help me succeed in CS
 - The students leading the class are entertaining